TusharJarif10/TusharJarif10/README.md

 - ❓ Ask me about anything related to Rest API, Spring boot, Java and related technologies.

-- 👨‍🚀 How to reach me : https://glittery-shortbread-a7be54.netlify.app/?fbclid=IwAR1tIuRb6IVQDJbfz7nsxCfaabm5m4rb13dn82KRjfhwfnsPMyrm6uTmMbM
+- 👨‍🚀 How to reach me : [click here](https://glittery-shortbread-a7be54.netlify.app/?fbclid=IwAR1tIuRb6IVQDJbfz7nsxCfaabm5m4rb13dn82KRjfhwfnsPMyrm6uTmMbM)

 - 📄Please have a look at my [Resume](https://drive.google.com/file/d/17U5i95zdvFXqzVe4j40dokICsVdihNd7/view?usp=share_link)  for more details about me.
 I'm open to feedback and suggestions!